maxfarseer/botd/AI_USAGE_GUIDE.md

 ## Check code style

+Before opening a PR, run the full validation locally:

+- Run the test suite: `mix test` (or targeted tests for your changes).
-Execute `mix credo --strict` and fix the warnings or errors.
+- Run Credo: `mix credo --strict` and fix reported issues.
+- Run formatter: `mix format`.

+CI expects green tests and no Credo offenses; AI contributors should follow this workflow and include test output or Credo fixes in the change summary.

 ## Workflow for AI-Driven Changes